jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 #### Scheduler chooses a destination host

+As noted above, `nova-scheduler` uses the "provider_summaries" part of the HTTP response from `GET /allocation_candidates` to reduce the number of compute nodes that the scheduler processes to determine a destination for each instance in the request.

+It currently (as of the Pike release) does this by simply [grabbing the keys from the `provider_summaries` dict](https://github.com/openstack/nova/blob/stable/pike/nova/scheduler/filter_scheduler.py#L334-L338) in the HTTP response and passing those UUIDs in its own call to [get records from the `compute_nodes` tables](https://github.com/openstack/nova/blob/stable/pike/nova/scheduler/host_manager.py#L647-L649) that exist in each cell database.

+After these calls to the cell databases, the scheduler will have a set of [`nova.objects.ComputeNode`](https://github.com/openstack/nova/blob/stable/pike/nova/objects/compute_node.py#L33) objects that represent the compute hosts which have the capacity to satisfy the request for the resources described by the flavor being requested. `nova-scheduler` then translates these `ComputeNode` objects into something called a [`HostState`](https://github.com/openstack/nova/blob/stable/pike/nova/scheduler/host_manager.py#L103) object that is an internal (to the scheduler) structure that is used to represent, well, the compute host's resource state.

+At this point, `nova-scheduler` passes these `HostState` objects to its collection of filters and weighers.
+The filters further winnow the number of possible destination hosts, looking at complex predicates involving server groups, NUMA topology requests, PCI passthrough requests, and CPU capabilities requests.
+The weighers are responsible for sorting the filtered list of destination hosts.

+Once the weighers have sorted the list of destination hosts, `nova-scheduler` simply picks the first destination host in that sorted list as the selected host for the instance.
+The next step is to claim the requested resources against this selected destination host.

 #### Scheduler claims resources on destination host

 ### Send build instructions to selected host in target cell